-Today, we have 103 shops as well as cafés and restaurants, we’ve opened our first three boutiques in Copenhagen and we have a hotel on our working cocoa estate in the Caribbean.
+Today, we have 103 shops as well as cafés and restaurants, we’ve opened our first three boutiques in Copenhagen and we have a hotel on our working cacao farm in the Caribbean.
 It’s been a busy period of change and growth, but everything we do is still guided by the three basic values that we started with – and it always will be.

 What we believe in

 We’re constantly striving to be fresh, creative and innovative, and always one surprising step ahead.